 The Revolutionary War veteran was found in every U.S. census from 1790 through 1840, all the years that only listed the Head of Household.
 He was there every year, living in the same town, living with numerous children in the early 1800s and then, as the years went by, with fewer and fewer children.
 While he was listed from 1790 through 1840, he was missing in the 1850 and later census records.
 Unfortunately, the 1850 census was the first U.S. census to list all household members.
 For several years, I went looking elsewhere for information about him.

 One day, early in my genealogy “career,” I discovered the Mortality Schedule for 1850.
-I looked and, sure enough, the man I had been looking for was listed as having passed away in 1849.
+I looked and, sure enough, the man I had been looking for was listed as having passed away late in 1849.
 That explained why he was not listed in the 1850 and later census records.
 Even more interesting was the information provided: name, sex, age, color, widowed or not, place of birth, month of death, occupation, and cause of death.

 Was this a success story?
 I would say, “Yes.”
 Disproving information is as valuable as or sometimes even more valuable than proving it.
 If nothing else, disproving the theory freed my research efforts to look elsewhere.
 I was no longer “barking up the wrong tree.”

 Mortality Schedules are not available for all states and years.
 The 1850, 1860, 1870, and 1880 censuses contained questions regarding those who died in the twelve months prior to the enumeration.
 The answers were compiled in separate “Mortality Schedules” that typically are kept separate from the census returns.
 The Mortality Schedules list persons who died between 1 June and 31 May of the year prior to the census.